techniquedm/Laravel-Excel/README.md

-## Laravel Excel v2.1.* for Laravel 5
+## Laravel Excel v2.1.* for Herbert

-Looking for Laravel Excel for Laravel 4?
-Visit the [`1.3` branch](https://github.com/Maatwebsite/Laravel-Excel/tree/1.3)
+### Modified by Technique for use in Wordpress with modified Herbert Framework
+This is for a single use case currently but we are hoping to release modified framework at some point.

 [<img src="http://www.maatwebsite.nl/img/excel_banner.jpg"/>](http://www.maatwebsite.nl/laravel-excel/docs)
 [<img src="https://cloud.githubusercontent.com/assets/7728097/6332170/1b495af2-bb84-11e4-9a93-34a9abc01840.jpg"/>](http://www.maatwebsite.nl/vacature-php-programmeur-maastricht)

-Laravel Excel brings the power of PHPOffice's PHPExcel to Laravel 5 with a touch of the Laravel Magic.
+Laravel Excel brings the power of PHPOffice's PHPExcel to Herbert (custom) with a touch of the Laravel Magic.
 It includes features like: importing Excel and CSV to collections, exporting models, array's and views to Excel, importing batches of files and importing a file by a config file.

 - Import into Laravel **Collections**
 - Export **Blade views** to Excel and CSV with optional CSS styling